Hamza-Maa/TempGuard/README.md

 - Receive notifications when conditions exceed predefined thresholds.
 - Analyze historical data trends to optimize environmental management.

-## Troubleshooting

-If you encounter any issues or have questions, please check our [FAQ](faq.md) or contact our support team at support@tempguard.com.

 ## Contributing

 We welcome contributions to TempGuard!
 If you have suggestions for new features or find any bugs, please submit an issue or pull request.